MaidLucy/blog/_posts/2024-05-09-The-Femboy-to-Trans-Girl-Pipeline.md

 ## How did I find out?

 Well I met a certain [Anna](https://fef.moe) some time ago who said just one simple thing after I told her about my gender identity:
-"I feel like all of what you just told me boils down to that you are just scared"
+"I feel like all of what you just told me boils down to that you are just scared."

 Oh she was so right.
 This single sentence started a chain reaction of self-discovery and "oh fuck"-realizations